 In order to prioritize investment needs and identify future growth opportunities, the VRE System Plan 2040 was adopted by the VRE Operations Board in January 2014.
 The plan assesses the future long- term ridership demand for VRE service and identifies the service expansions and capital investments necessary to accommodate that demand.
-The plan provides a framework for VRE system investments and actions VRE should pursue through 2040 to best meet regional travel needs.
+The plan provides a framework for VRE system investments and actions VRE should pursue to best meet long-term regional travel needs.

-The investments recommended in the System Plan are grouped into three phases.
-Phase 1 includes near-term investments that will maximize the capacity of the existing VRE system (e.g., by lengthening existing trains and platforms), while Phases 2 and 3 are focused on investments to significantly expand system capacity to support long-term service and ridership growth through 2040.
 During fiscal year 2016, a companion Financial Plan was completed that identified the costs, revenues, and funding gaps associated with System Plan 2040.
-This Financial Plan was critical to making the case to the legislature for the creation of the C-ROC.
+The Financial Plan was critical to making the case to the legislature for the creation of the C-ROC Fund.

-In December 2019, Governor Ralph Northam announced the Transforming Rail in Virginia program, which includes a landmark agreement between the Commonwealth and CSX Transportation (CSXT) for the acquisition of railroad right-of-way in the RF&P Corridor.
+In December 2019, Governor Ralph Northam announced the Transforming Rail in Virginia (TRV) program, which includes a landmark agreement between the Commonwealth and CSX Transportation (CSXT) for the acquisition of railroad right-of-way in the RF&P Corridor.
 This ambitious program of capital improvements, which includes the construction of a new passenger-dedicated two-track Long Bridge across the Potomac River, will occur in phases over the next decade and beyond.
-The investments will improve the capacity and reliability of both commuter (VRE) and intercity passenger (Amtrak) services while maintaining freight interoperability in the corridor.
+The investments will improve the capacity and reliability of both commuter and intercity passenger (Amtrak) rail services while maintaining freight interoperability in the corridor.

-The program of projects will address many of the needs identified in VRE's System Plan 2040, and VRE is currently in discussions with the Commonwealth on an agreement to contribute C-ROC funds in order to advance key early priorities of the program.
+The TRV program of projects will address many of the needs identified in VRE's System Plan 2040, and VRE will contribute C-ROC funds to support key TRV projects in the VRE service area.
 The agreement between the Commonwealth and CSXT also will result in changes to operations in the corridor, with passenger and freight traffic being largely segregated.
-This in turn has changed VRE's plans for station expansions on the Fredericksburg Line, and VRE staff are currently updating the scopes, schedules, and budgets for those station projects.
+This has resulted in changes to VRE's original plans for station expansions on the Fredericksburg Line.